Andreas-Dorfer/behavior-test-generator/README.md

 ```
 It uses [MSTest](https://github.com/microsoft/testfx) and [FsCheck](https://fscheck.github.io/FsCheck/).
 You can find the full example [here](https://github.com/Andreas-Dorfer/behavior-test-generator/tree/main/Example).
 ## Note
-`AD.BehaviorTestGenerator` is in an early stage - its convention based and not configurable.
+`AD.BehaviorTestGenerator` is in an early stage - for now, its convention based and not configurable.